'I'll wipe them out': Man who threatened Māori convicted under hate speech laws

 Māori Party co-leader Debbie Ngarewa-Packer, who was targeted in the video, said a sentence of home detention was "a joke."

+The politician said that when the party was alerted to the video, a complaint was laid with Police.
+Ngarewa-Packer said she understood the investigation was assisted by the country's intelligence services.

+But the outcome of today's sentencing was not what the party was hoping for, Ngarewa-Packer said.

-"A judgement of 12 months' home d [sic] is a joke.
+"A judgment of 12 months' home detention is a joke.
 It's just a joke."

+The prosecution follows the arrest of another Bay of Plenty man, Richard Sivell, late last month.
+He has been charged with threatening to kill Prime Minister Jacinda Ardern, a threat also made online.